 Lean Engineering Readiness Scorecard

-A structured diagnostic to determine whether your engineering model delivers fast flow, quality, and measurable business outcomes.
+A practical assessment to understand whether your engineering setup supports speed, quality, and business outcomes.

 Scoring Structure